gunjan2713/Chop-n-shop-backend/README.md

   http://127.0.0.1:8000/docs
   or http://localhost:8000/docs

+#### 6. Connecting with the Backend
+Please start the frontend api (https://github.com/Sreya-Mandalika/chop-n-shop-frontend) and make sure to follow the setup instructions to make sure its running simultaneously with the backend.

 ## Current API Endpoints
 ### User Endpoints (Testable):
 - `POST /register/`: registers a new user by adding them to the database.